 At long last, 2020 is behind us.
 While the pandemic and its effects pay no heed to our calendar, the symbolic start of a new year comes with renewed hope for better times, with the arrival of vaccines giving us some light at the end of the tunnel.
 Nevertheless, we must not be naïve: we inherited last year’s economic devastation and public health nightmares, all while relationships between China and many other countries are worsening.

-In January, the European Union Chamber of Commerce in China published an extensive study that looks deep into the current and potential impacts of decoupling across our membership.
+In January, the European Union Chamber of Commerce in China, in partnership with the Mercator Institute for China Studies (MERICS), published an extensive study that looks deep into the current and potential impacts of decoupling across our membership.
 Contrary to common assumptions, we found that it is not tariffs or financial sanctions that are presenting real threats.
 Instead, it’s a tech war—from access to semiconductors to a fight over the entire digital ecosystem—that presents the biggest challenges.

 Trade decoupling related to critical inputs is already a major problem for companies with operations in China.
 Targeted restrictions by the United States (US) and China on the sale and export of critical goods, like semiconductors or software, are troublesome for companies globally.
 The shortage of semiconductors in the automotive sector since late 2020 shows how costly even disruptions caused by supply volatility can be.
 Hundreds of thousands of vehicles demanded by Chinese consumers will not be produced due to these missing components while suppliers expand capacity.
 Disruptions to critical input access can ripple across a value chain, leaving customers without supplies or cutting off suppliers from demand.
 Too few companies we interviewed for the report had audited their supply chains for exposure like this.